obonaventure/cnp3/book/application/email.rst

 .. comment:: Suggestion: The following paragraph is quite packed and intense for somebody who is new to this.
 Perhaps if the part explaining the 3 commands was ordered into some sort of numbered list.
 Beginning from "To send an email; the client must issue three commands...."
 Also, the sentence explaining how the MAIL FROM and RCPT TO commands must come before the DATA command, might be a little confusing too.
 The second part of that sentence: "the latter does not need to come before the former".
 I personally know what it means, but perhaps it could be "stupidly" clear.
 I only say so because I'm very aware that non English speakers will read this.

 In this example, the MTA running on `mta.example.org` opens a TCP connection to the SMTP server on host `smtp.example.com`.
 The lines prefixed with `S:` (resp. `C:`) are the responses sent by the server (resp. the commands sent by the client).
 The server sends its greetings as soon as the TCP connection has been established.
-The client then sends the `HELO` command with its fully qualified domain name.
+The client then sends the `EHLO` command with its fully qualified domain name.
 The server replies with reply-code `250` and sends its greetings.
 To send an email, the client must issue three commands : `RCPT TO:` which provides the address of the recipient of the email, `MAIL FROM:` which indicates the address of the sender of the email and `DATA` which starts the actual transfer of the email message.
 The `MAIL FROM:` and `RCPT TO:` must be issued before the `DATA` command, but the latter does not need to be sent before the former.
 After having received the `354` reply code, the client sends the headers and the body of its email message.
 The client indicates the end of the message by sending a line containing only the `.` (dot) character [#fdot]_.
 The server confirms that the email message has been queued for delivery or transmission with a reply code of `250`.
 The client issues the `QUIT` command to close the session and the server confirms with reply-code `221`, before closing the TCP connection.

 .. note:: Open SMTP relays and spam